MyCollab/mycollab/mycollab-app-community/src/main/txt/README.md

 **Bug Fixes**

 * System error when user accept the project invitation with project owner role
-* Modal window is overlay on tooltip
+* Modal window overlays on tooltip

 Version 5.0.9